 - Make sure the student has access to brochures and information that include a description of abuse, hotlines and local resources

 Dealing with students who abuse

 - Name the behavior as abuse

 - Don’t agree with excuses they make for abuse

 - Don’t be manipulated by the perpetrator

 - Consult your school’s policy on violence to determine further action

-- Let the survivor know that you are confronting the perpetrator in order to avoid potential retaliation.
-You should refer the student to someone who can conduct a safety plan.
+- Let the survivor know ahead of time that you are confronting the perpetrator in order to avoid potential retaliation.
+You should refer the survivor to someone who can conduct a safety plan.

 It is critical that both male and female students receive education about dating violence and sexual violence.
 Dating and sexual violence are gendered issues.
 Most men are not abusive, though the majority of acts of dating and sexual violence are committed by men against women.
 Research indicates that holding separate educational sessions for boys and girls is imperative for the creation of a safe space for students to discuss the issues, as well as in reducing victim-blaming and revictimization of students who have experienced or are experiencing abuse.
 The topics will be different; please see Prevention vs. Awareness